We typically finish custom orders within 4 months from payment.

 The Saraz is covered for wear within reason.
 If the instrument is taken care of properly and not damaged by dropping or inappropriate playing, it should last for many, many years.
 Minor adjustments to the tuning may be required every one to two years for professional musicians and less for hobby players.
 If the instrument is damaged, it can usually be repaired, however there is a cost that is determined on a case-by-case basis.

-The Saraz Handpan ships with a Hard Case Technologies Evatek Carrying Case, microfiber cloth, sample of rust preventative, and a Saraz T shirt.
+The Saraz Handpan ships with a Hard Case Technologies Evatek Carrying Case, microfiber cloth, sample of rust preventative, a Saraz T shirt and a little piece of our heart and soul.
 We also offer Flykits by Hard Case Technologies as well as Handpan Stands, LUG LOC GPS locators, Pure Sound Pan Wax, Froglube and Phoenix Oil for an additional cost.

 The Saraz is offered in three sizes: 19″, 20″ and our original 21″ diameter.
 The Saraz weighs approximately 7 – 10 pounds.